-The Company's accounts payable and accrued liabilities, due to related parties, and convertible debentures are measured at amortized cost.
-Its financial assets, cash, is measured at fair value and GST receivable, is measured at amortized cost.
+The Company's cash and cash equivalents, receivables, accounts payable and accrued liabilities, and due to related parties are measured at amortized cost.
 The Company's carrying values of these items approximate their fair value due to the relatively short periods to maturity of the instruments.
+The Company's investments are measured at FVTPL using level 1 inputs.

-The Company's financial instruments as at November 30, 2022 are as follows:
+The Company's financial instruments measured at fair value as at November 30, 2023 are as follows:

 Level 1 Level 2 Level 3

 Financial assets at FVTPL

-Cash \$ 3,665,207 \$ - \$ -
+Investments \$ 2,470,650 \$ - \$ -

-Investments \$ 4,485,180 \$ - \$ -
+Long term investments \$ = \$ - \$ 160,000